Howard Stern Speaks Out After Blackface Video Resurfaces: ‘I Evolved and Changed’

-Howard Stern is addressing a resurfaced video that shows him in blackface and using the N-word.
+Howard Stern is addressing a resurfaced video that shows him in blackface and using a racial slur.

 The video, which was from a New Year's Eve special in 1993, was resurfaced after Donald Trump Jr. retweeted the clip of the performance, originally posted by filmmaker Tariq Nasheed.